toverainc/willow/README.md

 - Operation on Wi-Fi "IoT" networks with no external internet/network access.
 - LCD and touchscreen.
 The ESP BOX has color LCD and capacitive mult-point touchscreen.
 We support them with an initial (limited) user interface.
 - Ready to go!
 The ESP BOX can be taken out of the package, flashed with Willow, and placed in your home or commercial/office environment and not look like a science experiment.
 All in a package that measures less than 3" x 3".
 - Very low power.
-In our measurements the ESP BOX uses a maximum of 200 mW.
+In our measurements the ESP BOX uses roughly 100 mW.
 - Completely on device speech command recognition and support for our (soon to be released) Whisper-powered inference server (Tovera hosted best-effort inference server provided).
 Configure up to 400 commands detected completely on device or self-host our (coming soon) inference server to transcribe any speech!

 Not bad for hardware you can order today from Amazon, Adafruit, The Pi Hut, or other preferred vendor for (approximately) $50 USD.
 Add a USB-C power supply and go!